ppy/osu-wiki/news/2021/2021-11-05-skinners-bulletin-august-2021.md

 ### Ai Hayasaka v3.0

-You know what they say: the third time is the charm.
-[Inflique](https://osu.ppy.sh/users/13865585) sets the bar on an astronomical level with his [3rd edition Ai Hayasaka-themed masterpiece](https://osu.ppy.sh/community/forums/topics/1394145)!
+You know what they say: the third time is the charm. ::Inflique::{ user-id=13865585 } sets the bar on an astronomical level with his [3rd edition Ai Hayasaka-themed masterpiece](https://osu.ppy.sh/community/forums/topics/1394145)!
 Pursuing a different path contrary to the previous two editions, Inflique has successfully brought together the liveliness of a cartoon and the simplicity of minimalism.
 These two extremities have skilfully been merged into one, without making the final product look like an abomination.

 The use of arrows and rhomboidal shapes coloured blue and yellow beautifully complement each other and the dotted texture in the background, sending out minimalist yet graffiti-esque vibes.
 Immediately drawing attention right at the song selection menu, the GFX work covering the osu! cookie stands out with its unique presentation of the character the skin is revolving around.
 On the top section of the screen, the use of arrows points out the grouping/sorting menu on the right side very nicely, with the `No Grouping` option standing out with its contrastive red colour without seeming misplaced at all.